Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on CCES 2024

 \subsection{Meta-learning performance}

-We apply the same meta-learning pipeline as in Section~\ref{subsec:meta_learning_results} (text-embedding-3-large embeddings, PCA, question-level covariates, regularized linear regression on $\log \widehat{A}^{\,\mathrm{full}}_q$), with two CCES-specific adjustments: GroupKFold uses parent questions as groups (so all subquestions from the same parent are held out together), and we average across 50 random splits.
+We apply the same meta-learning pipeline as in Section~\ref{subsec:meta_learning_results}, using 5-fold \emph{GroupKFold} with parent questions as groups and repeating the entire cross-validation procedure 50 times with fresh random fold assignments, as described in Section~\ref{subsec:cces_data_setup}.
 Table~\ref{tab:cces-meta-learning} summarizes the cross-validated prediction quality.
 The text embeddings explain about 17\% of the variance in log-scale rectification difficulty ($R^2 = 0.165$ [0.113, 0.220]), with Spearman $\rho = 0.476$ [0.422, 0.542] and Pearson $r = 0.413$ [0.357, 0.470].
 These are weaker than Twin-2K-500 ($\rho = 0.734$, $R^2 = 0.556$).
-The gap reflects the greater topical diversity of the CCES---40 heterogeneous parent questions spanning economics, foreign policy, social issues, and demographics, versus 14 behavioral-economics tasks in Twin-2K-500---and greater variation in response format (2 to 41 levels), making it harder for text embeddings alone to capture difficulty structure.
-Nevertheless, the allocation framework requires only approximate rankings of $\sqrt{A_q}$, and Proposition~\ref{prop:robust_allocation} guarantees that moderate prediction errors translate into bounded efficiency loss; Section~\ref{subsec:cces_performance_eval} confirms that this imperfect prediction still suffices for meaningful allocation gains.
+The gap reflects the greater topical diversity of the CCES (40 heterogeneous parent questions versus 14 behavioral-economics tasks) and greater variation in response format (2 to 41 levels), which make it harder for text embeddings alone to capture difficulty structure.
+Nevertheless, the allocation framework requires only approximate rankings of $\sqrt{A_q}$, and Proposition~\ref{prop:robust_allocation} bounds the efficiency loss from moderate prediction errors.